-The incubation period between exposure to trichomoniasis and infection is unknown, but is generally thought to range between the five to 28 days when symptoms first appear.
+The incubation period between exposure to trichomoniasis and infection is unknown but is generally thought to range between five to 28 days when symptoms first appear.
 If you experience any symptoms, you should get tested.
 Otherwise, you should wait the full 28 days after you suspect you have been exposed to the parasite before getting tested.
 Getting tested before the parasite has infected you can cause inaccurate test results.
 The Centers for Disease Control and Prevention assure that the presence of symptoms is not enough to diagnose this STD, laboratory testing is required to create a concrete diagnosis.

 At Priority STD Testing, we strive to make regular STD testing affordable, especially for individuals without insurance.
 We do not accept any form of private or federal health insurance, with the exception of allowing the use of health savings account (HSA) cards for payment.
 We do this so that your test results are not communicated to your insurance company and are not included as part of your medical record.

 The sooner you know you have trichomoniasis, the sooner you can begin treatment and get cured.
 Getting tested is the only way to begin treatment and give you the peace of mind of knowing whether or not you have contracted the parasite and can begin treatment.
 You can get your results within 24 to 72 hours of testing by calling our care counselor line.
 Results will never be sent to you unless you have called and requested them.

 Ordering trichomoniasis testing through Priority STD Testing is easy and can be done either online or by phone.
 You can call any time Monday through Friday from 7 a.m. to 7 p.m.
 CST, and our care counselors are ready to schedule your testing appointment and answer any questions you might have.
 Our online ordering system is available 24 hours a day, seven days a week.